yitzhakalvarez/SPRC-WebsiteRevamp/README.md

 - JavaScript – Used to make the pages interactive.
 - Bootstrap - Used as a front-end framework to make the web pages faster and easier.
 - Figma - Used to design the user interface of the website.
+- TerminalFour - Used the school's CMS to deploy the website.

 # SPRC Landing Page - before